tarantool/doc/doc/getting_started/getting_started_imcp.rst

 ..  note::

     In case of a problem with `cartridge build`, run it with the `--verbose` flag to learn about the source of the problem.
+If there is a problem with Node.js (`npm`):

+    1. Check that Node.js is in the `$PATH`.

-    If there is a problem with one of the dependencies ("Error: Could not satisfy dependency %dependency_name% scm-1"), try forcefully removing the `node_modules` directory from the dependency's directory:
+    2. Try forcefully removing the `node_modules` directory from the dependencies' directories:

-    `rm -rf %dependency_name%/node_modules`
+    `rm -rf analytics/node_modules front/node_modules`

     After that, try running `cartridge build` again.
+    If all else fails, please `file us an issue on GitHub <https://github.com/tarantool/getting-started/issues/new>`_.

 You're all set!
 At http://localhost:8081, you will see the Tarantool Cartridge UI.